the2nake/portfolio/src/content/posts/2025_11_10-flip_fluid_simulation/index.md

 I am still not fully finished dealing with issues here, I think.
 My simulation has a lot of viscosity, even before separating particles.
 Surely, the issue lies with incompressibility or with separation based on density.
 Or maybe something else.
 Anyway, something is up.

-On the bright side, it looks good alright.
+On the bright side, it looks alright.

 ### particle to cell velocity